 "The shade is thought to influence perceptions of security, intelligence and solidity."

 Timeless neutrals may be a firm favourite at LuxDeco HQ but we’re still in awe at daring colour schemes executed with class like this library by Janine Stone.
 Red is one of the more dramatic hues in the colouring book and one of the most enticing colours when it comes to rousing emotions.
 It’s often coupled with sentiments such as passion, excitement and energy.
 Ambition, action and will power are additional qualities attached to the the primary hue and that’s why red can be a productive choice for home offices and creative spaces.
 The colour is not only powerful in its most basic form in interior design psychology, but also boasts many beautiful sister shades including tomato red, crimson and burgundy.
 Whether you want to channel a rich, traditional aesthetic or a pop-art feel, red can provide a solution.

 Image Credit: Janine Stone

 Image Credit: Brendan Wong

 Black is the go-to colour of all time in all aspects of life.
 Whether you don’t know what to wear or what colour of furniture to opt for, black’s neutrality gives it a fail-safe quality and promises sleek sophistication.
-It’s a proven accent colour but when used heavily in a room scheme, power, drama and mystery are the result.
+It’s a proven accent colour but when used heavily in a room scheme, the psychology of this colour results in power, drama and mystery.
 What’s to love most about the dark shade?
 Black excels in modern and industrial settings yet it never dates so it offers a contemporary appeal to even traditional spaces – case in point, this dramatic yet refined space by Brendan Wong.
 Put a timeless spell on a room with crisp furniture arrangements, precise architectural details and modern upholstery.

 "As it does in a wardrobe, black results in effortlessly chic interiors ready to be enhanced with any accent colour"